 Anchoring

-No small or medium vessel shall anchor in a Navigational Channel without approval from the Harbourmaster.
+No vessel shall anchor in a Navigational Channel without approval from the Harbourmaster.
 A large vessel may anchor in a Navigational Channel at the direction of the Pilot.

 No vessel shall anchor in a manner that obstructs moorings or moored vessels.

-No vessel shall remain anchored within the same or proximate location for longer than 14 days in any six month period without the prior approval of the Harbourmaster.
+No vessel shall remain anchored within the Otago Harbour for longer than 14 days in any six month period without the prior approval of the Harbourmaster.

 An anchored vessel may not be left unattended for more than 24 hours without the owner, or their representative checking that the vessel remains secure.